 Over the Öresund Bridge to Copenhagen

-Advertisement - To drive over the Öresund Bridge to Copenhagen once was my dream.
+To drive over the Öresund Bridge to Copenhagen once, that was my dream.
+The Baltic Sea locations that serve as a backdrop are fascinating.
 I'm a big fan of Scandinavian crime novels.
 I like it when the tension in these stories builds up from episode to episode.
-Often, at the end of one, I can't wait for the week to go by to see how the plot goes on.
-These stories keep me watching television late at night, which I rarely turn on.
+Often, at the end of one, I can't wait for the week to go by to see how the plot continues.
+These stories keep me in front of the television even late at night, which I rarely turn on.
 I need to know how the story goes on.
 “The bridge” through which Saga Norén and Martin Rohde carry out transnational policing between Denmark and Sweden is one of the addicting stories.
 So I really wanted to drive over the Øresund Bridge.
 Here we introduce them to you.
 You will find out everything about the bridge and the Öresund Bridge costs, prices and tolls.

 “The bridge”, which connects the two countries and which takes you from Copenhagen to Malmö in just over half an hour, has already played a major role in two crime stories.
 So it goes without saying that I have to see them and - even better - have to cross them.